asaikali/remote-mcp-protocol/compose-design.md

 - `clean` follows same profile behavior: if you run `clean` it applies to the default profile, otherwise it applies to whatever profiles you pass in
 - `status` command prints out all key connection information developers need to connect to services from their apps or access them via UI (uses the `status.*` label system)
 - `profiles` command lists all available profiles (convenience command, same category as status)
+- The reserved "all" profile works with all commands: `compose status all`, `compose clean all`, etc.

 ## Constraint 8 - Script Behavior & Error Handling